 6. Some states allow nonlawyers to sign trust account checks.
 The rule varies from state to state.
 Whatever the rule, the attorney remains responsible for any mistakes or theft of funds from the account.
 It is important that the attorney reviews all trust account transactions each month.
 The attorney is ultimately accountable for the safekeeping of the client’s funds.
 Nonlawyers can be prosecuted for mishandling the funds.

-7. Trust account records must be maintained for a specific amount of time.
-According to ABA Model Rule 1.5, the attorney must keep records of trust account funds and other property for five years after representation of the client ends.
+7. According to ABA Model Rule 1.5, the attorney must keep records of trust account funds and other property for five years after representation of the client ends.
 This time period varies from state to state.

 Your challenge: Review the Model Rules and Ethics Opinions in your state so that you understand the rules that apply to your firm’s handling of client funds and property.
-While the attorney will be disciplined if errors are made, paralegals and other members of the attorney’s support staff could be subject to criminal or civil penalties.
+While the attorney will be disciplined if errors are made, you, too, could subject to criminal or civil penalties.
 Your firm should have a system in place to ensure that its clients’ funds and property are handled properly and ethically.

 Do you want to use this article in your newsletter, ezine or Web site?
 You can, so long as you include this entire blurb with it: Vicki Voisin, “The Paralegal Mentor”, delivers simple strategies for paralegals and other professionals to create success and satisfaction by setting goals and determining the direction they will take their careers.
 Vicki spotlights resources, organizational tips, ethics issues, and other areas of continuing education to help paralegals and others reach their full potential.
 She publishes a bi-weekly ezine titled Strategies for Paralegals Seeking Excellence.
 More information is available at paralegalmentor.com